0%

 session_token = session_token_response["sessionToken"]

-refresh_token = session_token_response["refreshToken"]
+refresh_token = session_token_response["refreshToken"] # Good for keeping sessions alive

 validated_session = dclient.validate_session(session_token=session_token)